 - A. Generally.
-The law school will confer the Pro Bono Distinction for Students who perform 30 hours of pro bono service during either their first and second terms, third and fourth terms, or fifth and sixth terms. - 1.
+The law school will confer the Pro Bono Distinction for enrolled students who perform 30 hours of pro bono service during either their first and second terms, third and fourth terms, or fifth and sixth terms. - 1.
 For the purpose of this rule, the early start program is considered part of the first term.
 Hours completed during the early start program can be counted during the first term. - 2.
 For the purpose of this rule, the start of the subsequent term begins immediately at the conclusion of the previous term. - B. Additional distinction levels.
 Students can earn the following additional Pro Bono Distinctions: - 1.
 First Level.
-Silver Pro Bono Distinction earned Pro Bono Distinction for at least four terms and performed 100 or more pro bono service ours during law school. - 2.
+Silver Pro Bono Distinction earned Pro Bono Distinction at least twice and performed 100-199 pro bono service ours during law school. - 2.
 Second Level.
-Gold Pro Bono Distinction earned Pro Bono Distinction for at least four terms and performed more than 200 or more pro bono service hours during law school; - 3.
+Gold Pro Bono Distinction earned Pro Bono Distinction at least twice and performed more than 200-299 pro bono service hours during law school; - 3.
 Top Level.
-Platinum Pro Bono Distinction earned Pro Bono Distinction for at least four terms and performed 300 or more hours of pro bono service during law school. - 4.
-Dean's Pro Bono Award of Distinction student who earned Pro Bono Distinction for at least four terms and who accrued the highest number of pro bono hours in his or her graduating class. - C. Requirements.
-For purposes of earning the Pro Bono Distinction, pro bono service is defined as providing law-related services, under the direct supervision of an attorney, for which the student does not receive academic credit or pay (including work-study, grant, fellowship, or scholarship money) to: - 1. a non-profit organization or government entity; or - 2. a lawyer or law firm providing services that comport with Rule 6.1 of the American Bar Association's Model Rules of Professional Conduct, "Voluntary Pro Bono Public Service"; or - 3. the Gonzaga Law Moderate Means Program; or - 4. service projects coordinated by Gonzaga Law's Center for Law in Public Service (CliPs); or

-- 5. Gonzaga's University Legal Assistance clinic or an externship placement in excess of the work hours required for credit, or - 6. an entity that a student works for in compliance with the terms of a grant or scholarship, in excess of the terms of service required for the grant or scholarship, if the work otherwise meets one of the requirements above in paragraph C. - D. Documentation.
-Students must document pro bono hours in the manner prescribed by the CLIPS director.
-Students in the final term must submit pro bono hours by March 15 in order to be recognized at May commencement. - E. Recognition.
+Platinum Pro Bono Distinction earned Pro Bono Distinction at least twice and performed 300 or more hours of pro bono service during law school. - 4.
+Dean's Pro Bono Award of Distinction earned Pro Bono Distinction at least twice and accrued the highest number of pro bono hours in his or her graduating class. - C. Requirements.
+For purposes of earning the Pro Bono Distinction, pro bono service is defined as providing law-related services, under the direct supervision of an attorney, for which the student does not receive academic credit or pay (including work-study, grant, fellowship, or scholarship money) to: - 1. a non-profit organization or government entity; or - 2. a lawyer or law firm providing services that comport with Rule 6.1 of the American Bar Association's Model Rules of Professional Conduct, "Voluntary Pro Bono Public Service"; or - 3. the Gonzaga Law Moderate Means Program; or - 4. service projects coordinated by Gonzaga Law's Center for Law in Public Service (CliPs); or - 5.
+Gonzaga's University Legal Assistance clinic or an externship placement in excess of the work hours required for credit, or - 6. an entity that a student works for in compliance with the terms of a grant or scholarship, in excess of the terms of service required for the grant or scholarship, if the work otherwise meets one of the requirements above in paragraph C. - D. Documentation.
+Students must document pro bono hours in the manner prescribed by the CLiPS director.
+Graduating students must submit pro bono hours by March 15 in order to be recognized at May commencement. - E. Recognition.
 Students who achieve the Pro Bono Distinction under Rule 7-7A will receive a Certificate of Recognition from the Dean and the Registrar will place a notation on the student's transcript.
 Students who earn an additional distinction will be recognized in the May commencement program.
-In addition, the student who earns the Dean's Pro Bono Aeard of Distinction will receive an award at May commencement.
+In addition, the student who earns the Dean's Pro Bono Award of Distinction will receive an award at May commencement.